‘The Happy Prince’ Opens in America

 However, having viewed the scene in the context of the film, one now relishes Wilde’s reaction as entirely justified—although I am sure there is also a healthy dose of personal angst and catharsis in it for Everett himself.

 The dialogue, too, spans the antitheses of humor and philosophy.
 On the one hand we have Wilde’s intimately knowing caution to Robbie not to get too excited lest he “burst a hemorrhoid.”
 And then, a key line in the film, as Wilde stares wistfully into the distance.
-His remark that he now views his past scandals and imprisonment as “a small black dot against the edge of dawn” is too vividly poignant not to have been written by someone who has also put behind himself the hardships of acceptance.
+His remark that he now views his past scandals as “a small black dot against the edge of dawn” is too vividly poignant not to have been written by someone who has also put behind himself the hardships of acceptance.

 Just as Welles began with his best work, Everett accepts that his career as a writer/director may have culminated with it.
 He has said in interviews that he may not make another one like it, certainly not if it takes him ten years, and this again, informs the special nature of this film as a project not just another movie.